nealbarshes/nealbarshes.github.io/LegAmputation/index.md

 </tt></blockquote>
 <br>
 <br>
 Bovie settings of 30 pure for cut, 65 spray for coagulation.
 Ask the circulator to scrub the ENTIRE leg: prep foot and any open areas with chlorhexidine soap, then Chloraprep for intact skin.
 Ask scrub tech/RN to set needle drivers x2, forceps w teeth x2 aside for “clean closure” (as in elective colorectal cases).
+Talk to me about the posterior-first approach.

 <b>Pre-op preparation:</b>
 Before day of surgery: x-ray of planned level of amputation (look for hardware).